pascal082/alphashape/README.md

-# qhull-nalphashape-package
+# compGeometeR-package

 ##(More detail documentation to be added here)

-This is the initial version for the alpha shape R package which will be use for the species distribution modelling project.
-It uses the Qhull library (http://www.qhull.org/) to generate a delaunay triangultion and get the voronoi vertices from a set of points (works for 2 to any number of dimensions of points)
+This is the initial version for the implementation of computation geometery algorithem to be use in R. It exposes some of the algorithms in the  Qhull library (http://www.qhull.org/) and implement additional algorithm using the output derived from some of the Qhull algorithms.